labarlab-emorep/func_model/README.md

 ### Setup
-- Generate an RSA key on the DCC for labarserv2 and set the global variable `RSA_LS2` to hold the path for the key
+- Generate an RSA key on the DCC for the lab server and set the global variable `RSA_LS2` to hold the path for the key
 - Set the global variable `SING_AFNI` to hold the path to an AFNI singularity image.
 - Verify that `c3d` is executable in the shell